sathomas/jsDataV.is/src/text/ch6/02-svg.md

 </table>
 ```

 Some straightforward CSS will style the table appropriately.
+Because we have 9 colors, we set the width of each table cell to 11.1111% (1/9 is 0.111111).

 ``` {.css .numberLines}
 table#legend tr.scale td {